What is a general election?

 What is the 'wash-up' period?

-The 'wash-up' period refers to the last few days of a Parliament, after the election has been announced but before dissolution.
-All the unfinished business of the session must be dealt with swiftly and the Government seeks the co-operation of the Opposition in passing legislation that is still in progress.
+The 'wash-up' period refers to the last few days of a Parliament, before dissolution.
+All the unfinished business of the session must be dealt with and the Government seeks the co-operation of the Opposition in passing legislation that is still in progress.
 Some Bills might be lost, others might be progressed quickly but in a much-shortened form.

 When does my current MP stop being an MP?

 What if my MP is still helping me with a problem when Parliament is dissolved?

 Can I contact my MP after Parliament has been dissolved?

 Officially no one has an MP from dissolution until the result of the election is known.
 MPs who are hoping to be re-elected will often keep in touch with their former constituents, although they cannot do this in any official capacity.
 Members who are not standing for re-election are not able to honour commitments made to their constituents when they were an MP.

 Can my MP stand for election to Parliament again?